Skills Development

 ✅ Work on hitting the shot high enough to clear the net but low enough to stay unattackable

-Top Five Skills Every Intermediate Pickleball Player Should Practice
+Top Five Skills For Developing Pickleball Players to Practice

-Dinking isn’t just about keeping the ball in play—it’s about setting up the attack.
+Dinking isn’t just about keeping the ball in play—it’s about setting up the point.

-Use different dink depths and angles to move your opponent out of position.
+✅ Try different dink depths and angles to move your opponent.

 ✅ Recognize when to speed up the point and attack off a high dink